armoar334/linecomp/README.md

 This has been removed temporarily in favor of a faster, more reliable manpage-based approach

 # usage
-source linecomp.sh at the end of your bashrc, and add linecomp.txt in ~/.local/share
+source linecomp.sh at the end of your bashrc
-I WOULD ADVISE AGAINST USING THIS ON A HARD DISK
-Its usable in my experience, but still a bit slow

 # Features
 Subdirectory / Directory suggestion